 Perennials are ornamental plants that do not die after one season of growth.
-Perennials are a low maintenance choice for beds and borders and autumn is a great time to plant them.
-You plant them once and they come back year after year.
+Perennials are a low maintenance choice for beds and borders, you plant them once and they come back year after year.
 Perennial plants and flowers make a garden look better and better with age.

 There are six easy steps for growing a great perennial garden: